 - 1 Purchasing from the Market is not an action and does not require you to place a Villager on the Market.
 The costs of the materials are displayed on the Market tile.
-You may obtain as many materials as you can afford from the Market.
-If you consume one of your own Refined materials during an action, you may use the Gold () you earn to make a Free Market purchase during the same action. - 2 In order to purchase a material, you must be able to transport it from the Market to the Villager that is taking the current action (either by being adjacent or connected with Donkeys).
-The Market always has an infinite supply of materials.
-The materials are not created physically during a Free Market purchase.
-Purchased Refined materials do not belong to any player and reward no Gold ● or Points ↑.
+You may obtain as many materials as you can afford from the Market. - 2 In order to use a purchased material, you must be able to transport it from the Market to the Villager that is taking the current action.
+The Market always has an infinite supply of materials. - 3 The materials are not created physically during a Free Market purchase.
+Purchased Refined materials do not belong to any player and reward no Gold [®] or Points ★.
 You may not purchase High Quality materials.